kgibm/dockerdebug/fedorawasdebug/WAS_Troubleshooting_Perf_Lab.md

    ```
    This command may not show any output for a long time.

+The following section should on Docker Desktop should be skipped since you are using `podman`.
+The next section for `podman` is [Start with podman](#start-with-podman).

 ### Docker Desktop post-installation steps

 1. Ensure that Docker is started.
 For example, start Docker Desktop and ensure it is running:\